 Between WW I and WW II, leisure activities dominated the rifle range area with its adjacent outhouses.
 The inn “Beim Harrer”, as it was called after inn keeper Michael Harrer, officially called Gaststätte Schießplatz (Rifle Range Inn), offered draught beer and hefty Brotzeiten out of a rather limited supply in a wide chestnut and pine tree garden.
 On Sundays, people liked to go with their family, bag and baggage, to the Schießplatz.
 There was always a bustle on fine summer days.
 Utilizing the course furniture, most of the guests brought their own, usually frugal, Brotzeit.
 There were an aviary with exotic birds and a selfmade swing-boat for the kids.
 The fact that, during the week, shooting with live ammo was close by, apparently was not injurious to that middle-class leisure rapture.

 Starting in 1934, an artillery ammo depot was built north of the rifle range.
 The plans show a total capacity of about 40 tons of explosives.
-Even nowadays, 15 small bunkers at least show some evidence of that time.
+Even nowadays, 13 small bunkers at least show some evidence of that time.
 When questioned, the Freiburger Militärarchiv (Military Archive) (Bundesarchiv), could not verify the rumour that during WW II, executions of German soldiers and other persons took place on the rifle range.
 Neighbors of the “Harrerhof”, however, report such occurances.
 This is an especially dark side of the Haunstetten Rifle Range.
 External research confirms that at least 25 German Wehrmacht soldiers were demonstrably killed by shooting.

 The innkeeper couple at the rifle range (left)